 Medically speaking, when alcohol begins to take over an individual’s mind, it can or it will star serious chemical imbalances within the brain, along with several other general problems.
 Alcohol reduces an individual’s serotonin, dopamine, and epinephrine levels.
 These are neurotransmitters, and each has a special job to do.
 Once these neurotransmitters drop, depression can quickly settle in.
 For people who are already depressed taking alcohol can be like playing with fire because their neurotransmitters were already in an altered state before adding alcohol.

 Alcohol can also disturb an individual’s sleeping cycles, making it much more difficult to get enough rest for the body.
 Consuming too much alcohol can create a perpetual cycle of hangovers, disturbing the body’s sleep cycle each time.
-Hangover leaves individual waking up feeling ill, nervous, nauseated, and dehydrated.
+Hangover leaves individuals waking up feeling ill, nervous, nauseated, and dehydrated.
 Your body then is unable to sleep and adequately repair itself due to these hangovers.

-Some alcoholics’ problem is waking up the next day feeling guilty, shame, and regret for the things that they have done or said while drinking alcohol.
+Some alcoholics’ problem is waking up the next day feeling guilty, shame, and regret the things that they have done or said while drinking alcohol.
 This regret can also bring depression.
 Well, depression can cause an individual to drink alcohol but drinking alcohol can just worsen your day because of the decisions you have made while drinking.
 And that is the cycle of alcohol making depression works.